Nagendra1997/dummypy/README.md

         return 1

     def on_messagestatus(self,  message_params_dict, p_from, last):
-        #Invoked when the status of outgoing or sent message is changed.You will receive status of sent messages here
+        #Invoked when the status of outgoing or sent message is changed
+        #You will receive status of sent messages here
         print("===>on_messagestatus: from " +
               str(p_from) + " " + str(last))
         print("with message_parameters")